Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

-Then the forward propagation in the cell of super-net for the search can be formulated as:

 where $w^{(i,j)}_k$ is the internal weights related to $o_k$ in $e^{(i,j)}$ and becomes none for non-parametric operations, such as max pooling.

-After the search stage, the cell of the target-net is derived according to a handcrafted rule by regarding $p^{(i,j)}_k$ as the operation's importance, in which only the top-2 strongest input operations (from distinct nodes $\vx_i$) of each node $\vx_j$ are set to $1$, and others are set to $0$.
-The forward propagation of the target-net for evaluation is formulated as follows: \begin{small}
+After the search stage, as illustrated in Fig.~\ref{fig:darts} (b), the cell of the target-net is derived according to a handcrafted rule by regarding $p^{(i,j)}_k$ as the operation's importance, in which only the top-2 strongest input operations (from distinct nodes $\vx_i$) of each node $\vx_j$ are projected onto $1$, and others $0$.
+This target-net will be trained from scratch and finally get tested after retraining in the evaluation stage.